zdravkokold/WeatherApp/README.md

 ## :star2: WeatherApp
 The app allows you to check the weather in every city around the world by using Fetch API.

-The aop is online - https://forecas.netlify.app/
+The app is online - https://forecas.netlify.app/